 Some turnstiles may be configured for "Free-Exit," meaning there is no requirement to present ID when leaving the secured area.
-Look for PROCEED/BYPASS graphic on the right-hand side of the lanes when in Free-exit mode.
+The Graphic Displays will indicate both OPEN (vertical display) and PROCEED (horizontal display) on the right-hand side of the lanes which are set up for Free-exit.